 Make sure that you have Site Tracking set up.

-Click “Automations” in the top menu to navigate to the Automations Overview.
+1. Click “Automations” in the left menu to navigate to the Automations Overview.

-Click “Start from Scratch” and then click “Create.”
+3. Click “Start from Scratch” then click “Continue.”

 You would create an automation for each category of products.
 Each automation would check for repeat views of the web pages in that category of products and then apply a tag if they've viewed two or more pages in that category.
 For the rest of this article, I'll configure an automation that looks for repeat views of the “televisions” category of products.
 To set up a complete interest tagging system, I'd create four more automations so that I have one applying interest tags for each category of products.